amohanti/customer-api-example/README.md

 *Resource: Customers*

-Operations:
+*Operations:
 1. Get a single/all customers (GET)
 2. Create a new customer (POST)
 3. Update a customer (PATCH/PUT)
-4. Delete a customer (DELETE)
+4. Delete a customer (DELETE) *

 *Attributes: First Name, Last Name, Addresses*

 *Relationships: Orders API, Products API*

-Use Cases:
+*Use Cases:
 1. Periodic 5 minute consumption of API and consumer maintains a copy of all customers obtained from provider
 2. Mobile App uses API to retrieve and update customer details
-3. Simple Extension of API to support future resources such as Products and Orders
+3. Simple Extension of API to support future resources such as Products and Orders*

 ## General Notes/Comments

-**Test3**
+**1. Main API file is customer-api-example.raml where resource is customers**

+**2. Secondary API files are order-api-example.raml where resource is orders and product-api-example where resource is products**

+**3. The customer API has the ability to retrieve a single customer by ID or all customers **

 ## Use Case 1: Comments